 God’s intention is to bring us into union with Himself through His Son, the Lord Jesus Christ.
 This is our eternal destiny, our land of promise.
 When our union with God through Christ has been established we bring the rule and blessing of Heaven with us wherever we go, just as Jesus did and yet does.
 Wherever the Lord Jesus is, that place is the Throne of God.
 Christ Himself is the fullness of the light and glory of Heaven.

-God never allows sin in the earth to remain unjudged for a long period of time, for the "earth is the Lord's, and the fullness thereof, the world, and they that dwell therein."
+God never allows sin in the earth to remain unjudged for a long period of time, for the “earth is the Lord’s, and the fullness thereof, the world, and those who dwell in it.”
 We of today, if we are living in the Spirit, understand that judgment and destruction are at hand.
-We must make sure that the blood of God's Lamb has been sprinkled on us and on our household.
-When the Lord's executioner sees the blood of Christ he will pass over our household and continue on his way, carrying out the judgments of the Lord God.
+We must make sure that the blood of God’s Lamb has been sprinkled on us and on our household.
+When the Lord’s executioner sees the blood of Christ he will pass over our household and continue on his way, carrying out the judgments of the Lord God.

-And it came to pass, that at midnight the LORD smote all the firstborn in the land of Egypt, from the firstborn of Pharaoh that sat on his throne unto the firstborn of the captive that was in the dungeon; and all the firstborn of cattle.
+And it came to pass at midnight that the LORD struck all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of livestock.
 (Exodus 12:29)

 The judgment described above took place exactly as the Lord had stated.
 When God announces that He will do something, He does it.
 The oldest son of Pharaoh died.
 The oldest son of each prisoner in Pharaoh’s dungeons died.
 The firstborn of each cow died.

 The created universe suffers when God executes His judgments.
 “Knowing therefore the terror of the Lord, we persuade men,” Paul declared.
 The only protection from the wrath of God is the sprinkling of the blood of Jesus.
 There is no other covering.